fuzziqersoftware/cyclone/README.md

 The stream, datagram, and pickle protocols are compatible with Carbon's analogous protocols.
 This allows a Cyclone server to be used in place of carbon-relay and carbon-cache daemons.
 The HTTP protocol is also compatible with the Graphite webapp; you can run the Graphite webapp directly in front of Cyclone by setting Graphite's `CLUSTER_SERVERS = ['localhost:5050']` (or any port in `http_listen` from Cyclone's configuration).
 Cyclone will handle the clustering logic if applicable; the Graphite webapp only needs to talk to one of the Cyclone instances in the cluster.

 A Cyclone cluster can be set up by creating configuration files for each instance (see the comments in the configuration file for an example), then setting up the Graphite webapp on each instance to read from the local Cyclone instance.
 The entire cluster is then mostly homogenous; all machines run the same software with slightly different but analogous configurations.
 Writes can go to any Cyclone instance and will be forwarded appropriately, and reads can go to any Graphite webapp.

+## Scaling

+Adding a new node to an existing cluster can be done as follows:
+- Rewrite the configuration files on all nodes to reflect the new cluster definition (e.g. by adding another substore to a multistore).
+- Restart Cyclone on all nodes and start it on the new node.
+- Run `verify start repair` in a shell (`telnet localhost $SHELL_PORT`) on all of the original nodes, and run `verify start` in a shell on the new node.

+The verify procedure will examine all keys and move any that are on the wrong hosts to the correct hosts.
+During the verify procedure, all writes will go to the correct hosts (even if the existing data hasn't been moved yet) and all reads will go to all hosts to account for the incomplete migration.

 ## Future work